MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Augment Workshop (December 9th)

-Build systems that scale your business when you’re offline.
+Build systems that scale your business when you're offline.

 Launch & Scale Lab (December 16th)

 Optimize and accelerate across the 6 key areas of work and life so your clone and your momentum are unstoppable.

 Templates, Assignments, Replays & More